What is the best way to quit weed permanently?

 Ambiguous goals (“I will try to smoke less”) invite constant renegotiation.
 Decide your mode:

 Write the decision in plain language and keep it visible.
 Clarity reduces debate when cravings rise.
+If you are leaning toward a hard stop, this guide on how to quit weed cold turkey explains the tradeoffs and what the first days usually feel like.

 Your environment is not neutral.
 If cannabis is easy to access, urges convert to behavior faster.
 Reduce environmental leverage: